 -

-Desensitization or bonding –
+Desensitization Or Bonding –

 Exposed root surfaces can occasionally be treated by applying bonding resin to the sensitive root surfaces.
 A local anesthetic may be required.